Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

 \section{Adaptive $hp$-refinement with \textit{a posteriori} error indicators}

 Numerical solution obtained with the finite element method contains FE approximation errors.
 Refining mesh or increasing approximation order on the elements with high values of error indicators aims to reduce the FE approximation errors with minimal increase in the problem size and simulation runtime.
-Adaptive refinement algorithm will be discussed in the following subsections, and, in addition, numerical errors and uncertainties related to the material dataset will be addressed in \autoref{sec:dd_indicators}.
+Adaptive refinement algorithm will be discussed in the following subsections, considering numerical errors and uncertainties related to the material dataset, addressed in \autoref{sec:dd_indicators}.